5 Tips for Managing Your Child’s Asthma

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These frightening symptoms of childhood asthma can be well controlled, but learning how to best partner with your pediatrician may require time, patience and a lot of good communication.
-You can help your doctor develop an effective “asthma action plan” with these five tips:
+These frightening symptoms of childhood asthma can be well-controlled, but learning how to best partner with your pediatrician may require time, patience and a lot of good communication.
+Pediatric pulmonologist John Carl, MD, offers these tips to help your child’s doctor develop an effective asthma action plan.

-If your child has required multiple courses of oral steroids, it’s time to talk to your doctor about developing a new preventive treatment plan.
+If your child requires multiple courses of oral steroids, it’s time to talk to your doctor about developing a new preventive treatment plan.
 Dr. Carl says it’s time for a new plan if: